Brian Holton (translator): Academic career

-He was a lecturer in Chinese at the University of Edinburgh, Dept. of East Asian Studies from 1989–91, teaching modern & classical Chinese literature and language.
+He was a lecturer in Chinese at the University of Edinburgh, Dept. of East Asian Studies from 1989 to 1991, teaching modern and classical Chinese literature and language.

-He worked for the London School of Traditional Chinese Medicine from 1991-2 as a tutor/interpreter.
+He worked for the London School of Traditional Chinese Medicine from 1991 to 1992 as a tutor and interpreter.

-He taught at the Civil Service College, Sunningdale, Berkshire from 1991-2 as a Consultant Tutor providing management training.
+He taught at the Civil Service College, Sunningdale, Berkshire from 1991 to 1992 as a consultant tutor providing management training.